Danica Roem: 2017 election

 Roem declared her candidacy in January 2017.
 She received endorsements from the Victory Fund and the Progressive Change Campaign Committee.
 Between April 1 and June 1, Roem received 1,064 donations of under $100, the highest of any delegate candidate in the state other than Chris Hurst.
 Roem's platform was based on economic and transportation issues, centered on a promise to fix Virginia State Route 28.

 In July 2017, following President Donald Trump's announcement of a ban on transgender people serving in the U.S. military, Roem received a $50,000 donation from Milwaukee County Executive Chris Abele.

 In August 2017, Roem received an endorsement from the Human Rights Campaign (HRC).
 In October 2017, she was endorsed by former Vice President Joe Biden.

 In September 2017, Roem posted a web video entitled "Inspire", criticizing her opponent's refusal to debate her or to refer to her as a woman.
 In the video, she says "There are millions of transgender people in the country, and we all deserve representation in government."

 In October 2017, Roem's campaign received reports that residents of her district were receiving anti-transgender robocalls.
 Roem said the calls were being made by the American Principles Project, which has circulated a petition to "Stop Transgender Medical Experimentation on Children".
 Also in October 2017, the Republican Party of Virginia mailed campaign fliers attacking comments Roem made during a September radio interview.
 Although the fliers, approved by Roem's opponent, used male pronouns to refer to Roem, the party's executive director dismissed the idea that they were attacking Roem's gender identity.

 Over the course of the campaign, she out-raised Marshall by a 5 to 1 margin, collecting over $370,000, including over 4,100 small-dollar donations from Progressive Change Campaign Committee members.

 2019 election

 In the 2019 cycle, Roem was challenged by Republican Kelly McGinn, a former human rights lawyer.
 Roem campaigned heavily on her vote to expand Virginia's Medicaid program and efforts to reduce traffic on the congested Route 28.
 On November 5, 2019, Roem defeated McGinn, becoming the first openly transgender state legislator to be re-elected.

 2021 election

 Roem faced Republican challenger Christopher Stone in the 2021 Virginia House of Delegates election.
 On November 2, 2021, Roem defeated Stone.

+2023 election

+Roem ran as the Democratic candidate for Senate District 30 in the 2023 elections against Republican candidate Bill Woolf.
+Roem defeated Woolf in the election on November 7, becoming the first openly transgender person to be elected and serve in both houses of a state legislature, and the first transgender state senator in the Southern United States.